sy-harabi/sy-harabi.github.io/_posts/2024-05-14-Journey-to-Solving-the-Traffic-Management-Problem.md

 ![image](https://github.com/sy-harabi/screeps_harabi/assets/71678452/274809d2-a9ea-4e74-afab-f8cf430b45db)

 - **Result:** Move `Creep A` to `e`, `B` to `a`, `C` to `b`, and `D` stays in place (`d`).

-**WARNKING:** I thought this solution ensures that we maximize the number of creeps reaching their intended positions while adhering to the given constraints.
-But it turned out that it does not.
-To ensure that, we have to go back to the first, and do the whole process again until it cannot find any path with positive score.
-It's easy to modify it like that, but I'm not certain it's worth to spend more CPU, so for now I'll leave the code unchanged.

 ## Pseudocode
 ```